senthilthyagarajan/stencilled.me/content/post/2017-10-25-airbnb-listing.md

 title: Airbnb Listing
 subtitle: Using r
 date: 2017-10-25
-tags: ["r","js"]
+tags: ["r"]
 ---

 In this day of so many sharing services like Uber and Lyft , pricey hotels are being replaced by Airbnb.
-Students, working people and travellers wouldnt always want to pay a high price for staying a couple of nights at the Marriot and would rather stay at a place where they have the basic amenities needed for them at a reasonable price.
+Students, working people and travelers wouldnt always want to pay a high price for staying a couple of nights at the Marriot and would rather stay at a place where they have the basic amenities needed for them at a reasonable price.
 So in this project I am trying to understand  the listings put on Airbnb on how the price varies by neighbourhood ,house type and various other factors.

- I am using the data for city of New York for this post.
+ I am using the data for <a href="http://insideairbnb.com/about.html">New York</a> for this post.
 To start with we can see the properties listed by neighborhood across New York.In the table below you can see the count for the Airbnb listings aggregated at burrough level and neighborhood level.

  <div class="output_html rendered_html output_subarea ">
 <table>